THE POET IN NATURE

 Come, ye disconsolate, in whom any latent eligibility is left,

-Come get the sure virtues of creek-shore, and wood, and field.
+Come get the sure virtues of creek-shore, and wood, and field,

 Do you suppose nature has nothing under those beautiful, terrible, irrational forms?

-Be not discouraged, keep on, there are divine things well envelop’d,
+Be not discouraged, keep on,

 I swear to you there are divine things more beautiful than words can tell.